📨 #263: ...

 Hi everyone!

-component now in canary, close to becoming stable.
+As promised, this week is quite exciting, with a very powerful React core <Activity> component now in canary, close to becoming stable.
 We also have a massive Expo SDK 54 release!

 npm supply chain attacks continue, this time with a Shai-Hulud worm that infects open-source maintainers and automatically publishes compromised packages.
 Great timing for pnpm 10.16 to come up with a new mitigation option.